Kyū: Coloured belts

 In some styles, students wear white belts until they receive their first dan rank or black belt, while in others a range of colors are used for different kyū grades.
 The wearing of coloured belts is often associated with kyū ranks, particularly in modern martial arts such as karate and judo (where the practice originated).
 However, there is no standard association of belt colours with particular ranks and different schools and organizations assign colours independently; see Rank in Judo for examples of variation within an art.
 However, white is often the lowest ranked belt and brown is the highest kyū rank, and it is common to see the darker colors associated with the higher ranks, i.e., the closest to black belt.
 Historically, students of martial arts would only have one belt or obi, which they would hand-dye when the next ranking was achieved.
-From a dyer's perspective, the colours must progress from light to dark.
+Because dyes (as opposed to paints) are transparent, the colours applied must progress from light to dark since the previous colour affects the new colour that is being applied, i.e. yellow shows through when overdying the obi with red or blue, thus the progression of colours from yellow through orange, then green, then blue, then brown, for example.

 The system of using different colored belts to mark rank is not universally accepted in the martial arts.
 Supporters of the belt colors point out their use as a simple visual key for experience, such as in matching opponents for sparring, allowing opponents to somewhat accurately judge each other's skill, and to split them for competitions.
 Those who oppose the use of coloured belts are also often concerned that students will worry too much about relative rank, and become arrogant with trivial promotions and differences, while supporters feel that by providing small signs of success and recognition, students are more confident, and their training is more structured, and that the ranking system encourages higher-ranked students to assist lower-ranked ones, and lower-ranked students to respect their seniors.

+On the 1984 martial arts film The Karate Kid, a dialogue between characters Daniel LaRusso, a karate student, and Mr. Miyagi, his master, expresses the opposition by some martial arts teachers to the use of colored belts and to karate ranks themselves, by stressing the priority of mental and emotional ability in learning karate over attaining ranks and belts.
+When asked by LaRusso about "what kind of belt" he has, Miyagi jokingly answers "Canvas.
+JC Penney, $3.98" — stating the brand, store and price of his waist belt — and gives LaRusso a visual lecture in which he points to the head, chest and waist, stating that karate comes from the heart and the mind, never from the belt.